JasonDai1219/cse15l-lab-reports/lab-report-1-week-1.md

 ![Image](Commands.png)

-From the above Image, you can see that after we log into the remote server, we can run some commands like cp and cat, you can use cp to make a copy of your file and then use the cat command to print the contents of the file out.
+From the above Image, you can see that after we log into the remote server, we can run some commands like cp and cat, you can use cp to make a copy of your file to the another folder and then use the cat command to print the contents of the file out.

 ---